acampb/blogtest/_posts/2020-11-30-powerup-your-powershell-prompt.md

 ---
 title: PowerUp your PowerShell prompt
+subtitle: Improve your PowerShell experience with integrated command history and prediction, git status, file icons, fonts, and more.
 author: Andrew Campbell
-date: 2020-12-19
+#date: 2020-12-19
-categories: []
+#categories: []
 tags: [PowerShell, Windows Terminal, Azure, Git]
-pin: false
+#pin: false
-image: /assets/img/shell/shell1.png
+thumbnail-img: /assets/img/shell/shell1.png
-description: Improve your PowerShell experience with integrated command history and prediction, git status, file icons, fonts, and more.
 ---

-## Overview

 One of the great things about PowerShell is that is so extensible and customizable.
 When sharing my screen with co-workers and customers a frequent exchange happens: